tanyabudhrani/Human-Computer-Interaction/ergonomics and I O devices.md

 # ergonomics and I/O devices

-Created: October 19, 2024 4:01 PM
-Tags: LEC

 # ergonomics

-- ergonomics (or human factors) is the scientific discipline concerned with the understanding of the interactions among human and other elements of a system, and **the profession that applies theory, principles, data and methods to design in order to optimize human well-being and overall system performance**
+- ergonomics (or human factors) is the scientific discipline concerned with the understanding of the interactions among humans and other elements of a system, and **the profession that applies theory, principles, data and methods to design in order to optimize human well-being and overall system performance**
-    - design for humans in interaction with software and hardware, so to **optimize human well-being and overall system performance**
+    - design for humans in interaction with software and hardware, so as to **optimize human well-being and overall system performance**

 ## system performance